-We keep our Privacy Notice under regular review and we will publish updates on this web page.
-This Privacy Notice was last updated 21 May 2018.
+We keep our privacy notice under regular review and we will publish updates on this web page.
+This privacy notice was last updated 06 November 2019.

-From 25 May 2018, our data processing activities will be governed by the General Data Protection Regulation (Regulation (EU) 2016/679) ("GDPR").
+Our data processing activities are governed by the General Data Protection Regulation (Regulation (EU) 2016/679) ("GDPR").
 For the purpose of the GDPR, we are the 'Data Controller' of all personal data obtained by us as set out in this Notice, because we ultimately determine how your personal data will be handled by us.
 We are also usually the Data Processor as we will usually process all your data ourselves.
 Sometimes we may sub-contract some of the data processing and in this case our sub-contractors, who would be our 'Data Processors'.

 'Personal data' is any information that can be used to identify you, including your name, e-mail address, IP address, or any other data that could reveal your physical, physiological, generic, mental, economic, cultural or social identity.